Fortunato wins atop Zoncolan, Bernal extends Giro lead - WHIZ News

 Alessandro Covi was third, 59 seconds behind Fortunato.

-Bernal attacked from the peloton in the fog at the summit and finished fourth to extend his overall lead to 1 minute, 33 seconds ahead of Simon Yates, who moved into second.
+Bernal responded to a late attack from Simon Yates and then attacked the British rider in the fog at the summit to finish fourth and extend his overall lead to 1 minute, 33 seconds ahead of Yates, who moved into second.

 This year’s Giro saw the riders climb the Zoncolan from the easier side.
 It was still nevertheless one of the most arduous ascents of the race.
 The last 3 kilometers had gradients often exceeding 20% and topping out at 27% along the hairpins in the final kilometer.